Cinnamon Dolce Oatmeal Cookies. Like the fancy coffee drink from Starbucks, but in cookie form.

 Cinnamon Dolce Oatmeal Cookies - like the Starbucks drink but in a tasty oatmeal cookie form.

 - ¾ cup (1 ½ sticks) unsalted butter (168 grams)

 - ⅔ cup granulated sugar

-- In a large bowl, whisk the oats, flour, coffee grinds, cinnamon, baking soda and salt together and then add this to the butter mixture.
+In a large bowl, whisk the oats, flour, coffee grinds, cinnamon, baking soda and salt together and then add this to the butter mixture.